badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-gotchas.md

 ### Any value is better than NULL

-It's best to add something, rather than leaving values `NULL`, as it can't be directly selected from a table.
+- It's best to add something, rather than leaving values `NULL`
+- It can't be directly selected from a table
+- Sometimes it may even be best to delete (or ignore) them completely!

+### Deleting records

+- Always include a `WHERE` statement, or you'll delete _all_ your rows!